-- 142 A number of natural and synthetic substances, ranging from colorants and denaturing agents to - 143 moisturizers and fragrances, are added to commercial products containing ethanol as the active ingredient. - 144 For denatured alcohol, one or more denaturing agents are generally added to absolute or diluted ethanol - 145 for the purpose of making the resulting products unpalatable and therefore undesirable for human - 146 consumption.
-This attribute allows denatured alcohol to remain exempt from the duty requirements of - 147 beverage grade alcohol.
-Denatured alcohol is used both industrially and domestically as a solvent, - disinfectant, and fuel for camping stoves.
-Historically, ethanol was denatured with 10 percent methanol, - rendering the alcohol unpalatable and effectively poisonous to humans.
-Numerous formulations of - denatured alcohol formulations have been developed to meet the needs of diverse ethanol applications - 151 while also avoiding the toxic effects of methanol. - 152 In addition to methanol, some of the more commonly used alcohol denaturants include 1-5 percent of - isopropyl alcohol, acetone, methyl ethyl ketone, methyl isobutyl ketone, and denationium (ODN, 1993). - 154 The FDA also maintains a full list of denaturants authorized for the production of denatured alcohol (21 - 155 CFR 21.151). - 156 The majority of authorized denaturants are synthetic substances that are not included on the National List. - 157 Denaturing agents derived from natural sources could be used to generate denatured alcohol solutions for - 158 applications in organic crop production.
-Authorized denaturing agents that are naturally derived include - essential oils (Bergamot essential oil, cinnamon oil, clove oil, lavender oil, peppermint oil, pine oil, - rosemary oil, sassafras oil, spearmint oil, thyme oil, and turpentine oil).
-Naturally derived substance and - 161 pure chemicals, such as camphor, eugenol, menthol, and vinegar, are also listed as authorized denaturants. - 162 In addition, the following synthetic substances authorized by FDA as denaturing additives are currently - 163 listed on various sections of the USDA National Organic Program's National List: - Iodine.
+- 145 A number of natural and synthetic substances, ranging from colorants and denaturing agents to - 146 moisturizers and fragrances, are added to commercial products containing ethanol as the active ingredient. - 147 Ethanol-based topical antiseptics may include low levels of other biocides (e.g., chlorhexidine), which - remain on the skin following ethanol evaporation, or excipients, which extend the lifetime of ethanol on - skin and thus increase product efficacy (McDonnell, 1999).
+For denatured alcohol, one or more denaturing - agents are generally added to absolute or diluted ethanol for the purpose of making the resulting products - unpalatable and therefore undesirable for human consumption.
+This attribute allows denatured alcohol to - remain exempt from the duty requirements of beverage grade alcohol.
+Denatured alcohol is used both industrially and domestically as a solvent, disinfectant, and fuel for camping stoves.
+Historically, ethanol - 153 industrially and domestically as a solvent, disinfectant, and rule for camping stoves.
+Filstoncarly, enalter 154 was denatured with 10 percent methanol, rendering the alcohol unpalatable and effectively poisonous to - humans.
+Numerous formulations of denatured alcohol formulations have been developed to meet the - 156 needs of diverse ethanol applications while also avoiding the toxic effects of methanol. - 157 In addition to methanol, some of the more commonly used alcohol denaturants include 1-5 percent of - 158 isopropyl alcohol, acetone, methyl ethyl ketone, methyl isobutyl ketone, and denationium (ODN, 1993). - 159 The FDA also maintains a full list of denaturants authorized for the production of denatured alcohol (21 - 160 CFR 21.151). - 161 The majority of authorized denaturants are synthetic substances that are not included on the National List. - 162 Denaturing agents derived from natural sources could be used to generate denatured alcohol solutions for - applications in organic livestock production.
+Authorized denaturing agents that are naturally derived - 164 include essential oils (Bergamot essential oil, cinnamon oil, clove oil, lavender oil, peppermint oil, pine oil, - 165 rosemary oil, sassafras oil, spearmint oil, thyme oil, and turpentine oil).
+Naturally derived substance and - 166 pure chemicals, such as camphor, eugenol, menthol, and vinegar, are also listed as authorized denaturants. - 167 In addition, the following synthetic substances authorized by FDA as denaturing additives are currently - 168 listed on various sections of the USDA National Organic Program's National List: - Iodine.
 Approved for use in organic livestock production as a disinfectant, sanitizer, and medical treatment.
 May also be used as a topical treatment, external parasiticide or local anesthetic (7 CFR 205.603(a)(14) and (b)(3)). - Isopropanol.
 Approved for use in organic crop production as an algicide, disinfectant, and sanitizer, including irrigation system cleaning systems (7 CFR 205.601(a)(1)(ii)).
 Also approved as a disinfectant only in organic livestock production (7 CFR 205.603(a)(1)(ii)). - Potassium Iodide.
-Nonagricultural (nonorganic) substance allowed as an ingredient in or on processed products labeled as "organic" or "made with organic" (7 CFR 205.605(a)). - 172
+Nonagricultural (nonorganic) substance allowed as an ingredient in or on processed products labeled as "organic" or "made with organic" (7 CFR 205.605(a)).